dasomoli/translated-content/files/ko/web/css/css_flexible_box_layout/aligning_items_in_a_flex_container/index.md

 - `align-items: stretch`
 - `align-items: baseline`

-아래의 예시를 보면, `align-items`값이 `stretch`로 지정이 되어있습니다. 여기에 다른 값들을 넣어서 항목들이 flex 컨테이너 안에서 어떻게 정렬이 되는지 확인해보세요.
+In the live example below, the value of `align-items` is `stretch`.
+Try the other values and see how all of the items align against each other in the flex container.

 {{EmbedGHLiveSample("css-examples/flexbox/alignment/align-items.html", '100%', 520)}}

-### `align-self`로 항목 한 개를 정렬하기
+### Aligning one item with `align-self`

 The `align-items` property sets the `align-self` property on all of the flex items as a group.
 This means you can explicitly declare the `align-self` property to target a single item.
 The `align-self` property accepts all of the same values as `align-items` plus a value of `auto`, which will reset the value to that which is defined on the flex container.

 In this next live example, the flex container has `align-items: flex-start`, which means the items are all aligned to the start of the cross axis.
-I have targeted the first item using a `first-child` selector and set that item to `align-items: stretch`; another item has been selected using its class of `selected` and given `align-self: center`.
+I have targeted the first item using a `first-child` selector and set that item to `align-self: stretch`; another item has been selected using its class of `selected` and given `align-self: center`.
 You can change the value of `align-items` or change the values of `align-self` on the individual items to see how this works.

 {{EmbedGHLiveSample("css-examples/flexbox/alignment/align-self.html", '100%', 650)}}

 ### Changing the main axis

-So far we have looked at the behaviour when our `flex-direction` is `row`, and while working in a language written top to bottom.
+So far we have looked at the behavior when our `flex-direction` is `row`, and while working in a language written top to bottom.
 This means that the main axis runs along the row horizontally, and our cross axis alignment moves the items up and down.

 ![Three items, the first aligned to flex-start, second to center, third to flex-end.
 Aligning on the vertical axis.](align4.png)